DATE-MARKS & CLUES INSIDE PIANOS

 All of the cottage pianos shown above are dated on the side of the bottom key.
 In order to do some “piano archaeology” and dig around for these marks, you will need to undress an upright piano, but you don’t have to call in Time Team or use a JCB, and this is usually a very quick and easy process taking just a few minutes.
 Grands are more difficult, with more risk of damage, so it is wiser to ask your tuner to help.

-If you lift the top of a piano, you should see something like this, and the wrestpins (tuning pins) here are tapered to a square on their outer ends, like modern ones, but many antique pianos have the ends flattened to a crude oblong shape.
+If you lift the top of an upright piano, you should see something like this, and the wrestpins (tuning pins) here are tapered to a square on their outer ends, like modern ones, but many antique pianos have the ends flattened to a crude oblong shape.
 Some ill-equipped tuners use this as an excuse to say the piano is no good, without even attempting to tune it.
-Imagine if you took your car to a garage to be repaired, and they wanted to scrap it because they didn’t have the right size spanner!
+Imagine if you took your car to a garage to be repaired, and they wanted to scrap it because they didn’t have the right size of spanner!

 In this picture, there is no sign of an iron frame, so this suggests that it may be a purely wooden structure, although sometimes, the iron frame does not extend right to the top, it may be what is known as a THREE-QUARTER frame.
-There may be a brass covering, or the wood may be painted gold, but when in doubt, a magnet will tell you which bits are made of iron, although ironwork is more obvious below keyboard level, and usually painted.
+There may be a brass covering, or the wood may be painted gold, but when in doubt, a magnet will tell you which bits are made of iron, although ironwork is more obvious below keyboard level, and usually painted black or gold.

 In the early years, tuning was not necessarily done by professionals, and it was helpful to mark the names of the notes against the wrestpins.
 Professional tuners have no need for this, they can see which notes they are tuning, and simply follow the relationships between notes, rather than their individual identities.
 All notes are treated equally, so the practice of marking the notes died out in the late 1800s, because as pianos improved, and tensions increased, piano tuning became almost impossible for amateurs.
 If you have ever had trouble tuning a 6-string guitar, a 12-string is much more of a problem, so imagine what it would be like to manage 35 times as many strings, 12 times the tension on each string, and a much less user-friendly tuning system.
 Tuning a piano in an hour is a lot harder than you might think!